alejandro-418/alejandro-418/README.md

 * Automation and scripting using PowerShell for system management and reporting
 * Customizing operating systems to fit specific needs

-Currently contributing to academic research focused on leveraging LoRaWAN technology for specialized node-based applications.
+Contributed to academic research focused on leveraging LoRaWAN technology for specialized node-based applications.

 ### Looking forward
-* Enhance webscraping skills for project I am working on.
 * Acquiring more certificaions to expand my knowledge such as CPTS, OSCP, BTL1 & 2.
 * Go to DEFCON 2026!